A CNN based Multifaceted Signal Processing Framework for Heart Rate Proctoring Using Millimeter Wave Radar Ballistocardiography: Introduction

 To the best of our knowledge, MIBINET is the first neural network-based approach that operates on pre-processed mm-wave data to estimate the instantaneous IBI.
+Our work's fundamental premise is to improve estimation accuracy and computational complexity by fusing the feature extraction capabilities of CNN with distinctive signal processing strategies.
 It adopts a rolling window-based pre-processing approach to confine the input data to a predetermined size for conveniently feeding into a neural network's input layer.
 The network's output is also reprocessed with a novel rolling window averaging approach followed by various traditional post-processing filters to improve the estimation accuracy; see Figure \ref{overall_scheme}.
 Our numerical results demonstrate that the proposed MIBINET is capable of outperforming the state-of-the-art techniques in terms of IBI estimation precision by more than 5\%.
 Below is a summary of the other major contributions of this investigation:

 \begin{enumerate}